hl7au/au-fhir-base/pages/_includes/au-localreportidentifier-intro.md

 **AU Local Report Order Identifier**  *[[FMM Level 0](guidance.html)]*

 This identifier profile defines a local report order identifier in an Australian context.
+A local report identifier is an organisation's identifier for a report in that organisation's local system set of reports.

-A local report identifier is a unique identifier for each report and must uniquely identify the report from all other reports in a particular system (e.g. diagnostic imaging system, clinical laboratory system, document management system, referral systems).
+A report identifier must uniquely identify the report from all other reports in a particular system (e.g. diagnostic imaging system, clinical laboratory system, document management system, referral systems).

 In some laboratory systems, the report identifier may be a concatenation of a lab number and report panel code (e.g. 19P123456-FBC), where the panel code makes the identifier unique from other reports under the same lab number.